kleczekr/osm/README.md

 FROM (SELECT uid FROM nodes UNION ALL SELECT uid FROM ways) AS new;
 ```

-(The above code is basically identical with the one employed in the 'sample submission' file, linked to in the Udacity material.
+(The above code is, in its structure, not different from the one employed in the 'sample submission' file, linked to in the Udacity material.
 I tried to write different SQL queries, employing the JOIN command, but I came to the conclusion (after several code crashes) that UNION ALL, as explained [e.g. here,](https://www.techonthenet.com/sqlite/union_all.php) is necessary.)

 2622